matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - Interface Segregation principle:
     - Make fine grained interfaces that are client specific.
     - Keep component focused and minimize dependencies between them.
-    - Avoid super interface.
+    - Avoid a super interfaces.
 - Dependency Inversion Principle:
     - Abstraction should not depend upon detail.
     - Details should not depend upon abstraction.
+    - Important that higher level and lower level objects depend on the same abstract interaction.
-    - How object obtain dependent objects.
+    - This is not the same as Dependency Injection - which is how object obtain dependent objects.

 ### Single Responsibility Principle